Connect with us

 Survey and control operations

-In collaboration with the Government, FAO has deployed three mobile aerial bases, which move with the locust population dynamics.
-Three helicopters and one fixed-wing aircraft ensure timely survey and control operations.
+In collaboration with the Government, FAO deploys mobile aerial bases, which move with the locust population dynamics.
 More than 99 percent of the treatments are conducted by air.